Colorado Pilot Program (CO-Pilot)

 - If a project will use CTRC resources, PIs must obtain Scientific Advisory and Review Committee (SARC) approval.
 CTRC resources include: inpatient/outpatient research facilities, clinical research nursing support, nutrition research support, exercise research laboratory, ancillary funds; and CTRC Core Lab support.

-- Applications selected for award that include Human Subjects Research may require review and approval of full Human Subjects Research documentation prior to start of award by the CCTSI funding agency, National Center for Advancing Translational Sciences (NCATS).
-At time of selection for award, the CCTSI will request information regarding your Human Subjects Research to ascertain specific required documentation for your project to submit for NCATS review.
+- Applications selected for award that include Human Subjects or Vertebrate Animal Research MAY require Prior Approval before award by the CCTSI funding agency, National Center for Advancing Translational Sciences (NCATS).
+At time of selection for award, the CCTSI will request information regarding your Human Subjects and Vertebrate Animal Research to ascertain specific required documentation for your project to submit for NCATS Prior Approval.

-- HSR Documents may include exempt certification, PI biosketch, complete clinical research protocol, informed consent and assent forms, information on portion of any parent protocol supporting pilot or KL2 funding with explanation of exactly what aspects of that parent protocol are related to the pilot or KL2 project, IND or IDE documentation, an NIH-style “Protection of Human Subjects” section, Inclusion Plan for Women, Children and Minorities, Targeted Enrollment Table or Inclusion Data Record, Data and Safety Monitoring Plan, Education Certification for Protection of Human Subjects, and IRB approval of the clinical study (may be under review concurrently with IRB and NCATS).
+NCATS Prior Approval Documents may include: exempt certification, PI biosketch, complete clinical research protocol, informed consent and assent forms, information on portion of any parent protocol supporting pilot or KL2 funding with explanation of exactly what aspects of that parent protocol are related to the pilot or KL2 project, IND or IDE documentation, an NIH-style “Protection of Human Subjects” section, an NIH-style “Vertebrate Animals” section, Inclusion Plan for Women, Children and Minorities, Targeted Enrollment Table or Inclusion Data Record, Data and Safety Monitoring Plan, Education Certification for Protection of Human Subjects, IRB Approval, and IACUC Approval.

 - PIs must report monthly during the Pre-Award period to the CCTSI Pilot Program Office regarding progress toward completion of all Pilot Program and Regulatory requirements.